bkryza/decorest/README.rst

             """List all sub-breeds"""

 This decorator can be added to both methods and client class.
-The class level decorators will be added to every method and can be overriden using method level decorators.
+The class level decorators will be added to every method and can be overridden using method level decorators.

 @body
 ~~~~~

-Body decorator enables to specify which of the method params should provide
+Body decorator enables to specify which of the method parameters should provide
 the body content to the request, e.g.:

 .. code-block:: python